sufarnfong/gitbook_boc/boc/user-handbook.md

 ![](<../.gitbook/assets/user_handbook_deposit_confirmation.png>)

 After confirming on the details, you shall be redirected to the deposit main page.
 If the stablecoins have been successfully deposited into the Vault, your current balance of each stablecoin should be updated and displayed as shown.
-The BOC protocol will allocate your funds into third-party protocols based on the fund allocation rules, which prioritizes liquidity pool of higher yields and adjusts automatically to ensure the most cost-efficient position.
+The BoC protocol will allocate your funds into third-party protocols based on the fund allocation rules, which prioritizes liquidity pool of higher yields and adjusts automatically to ensure the most cost-efficient position.
 During this allocation process, your USDi ticket balance will be shown on-screen.

 **Figure 4:** USDi ticket balance during fund allocation.